 Hi, my name is Thomas Boldt, and like many of you, I have fully embraced the digital lifestyle.
 Keeping my data safe, secure, and properly backed up is an essential part of that life, regardless of how tedious it can be.
 You only have to lose one hard drive to really start to appreciate how important backups are, but hopefully, I can convince you that it’s worth the time before you lose any of your data.

-Detailed Review of Acronis True Image
+Detailed Review of Acronis Cyber Protect Home Office

 Configuring Your Backups

 Online account signup is required to use the program, but I haven’t been bombarded by spam from Acronis, just the usual email confirmation messages that you get with any email-based account setup.

-Side note: The first time you run Acronis True Image, you’re asked to read and accept the EULA, which of course you must do before you can use the program.
-At the same time, you’re able to decide whether you want to participate in their product improvement program which monitors your usage anonymously to provide feedback to the developer.
+Side note: The first time you run Acronis Cyber Protect Home Office, you’re asked to read and accept the EULA, which of course, you must do before you can use the program.
+At the same time, you’re able to decide whether you want to participate in their product improvement program, which monitors your usage anonymously to provide feedback to the developer.

 Configuring your backups is extremely simple, and Acronis has scattered some quick tooltips throughout the process in case anything remains unclear.
 Simply click the ‘Add Backup’ button, select what you want to back up, and decide where it will be stored.